datetime --- 基础 日期 和 时间 数据类型¶

 method.
 The ISO 8601 year and ISO 8601 week directives are not interchangeable

 with the year and week number directives above.
-Calling strptime()
+Calling strptime() with

-incomplete or ambiguous ISO 8601 directives will raise a ValueError
+incomplete or ambiguous ISO 8601 directives will raise a ValueError.

 指令 |